bennytaccardi/docusaurus-doc-builder/README.md

 # Docusaurus-doc-builder

-`doc-builder` plugin, is an open-source Docusaurus plugin useful for building your documentation that relies on different repositories.
+The doc-builder plugin is an open-source Docusaurus plugin designed to help you build documentation that spans multiple repositories.

 ## Getting started

 ### Prerequisites
-In order to install `doc-builder` plugin you should initialize a [new Docusaurus project](https://docusaurus.io/docs/installation).
+Before installing the `doc-builder` plugin, ensure you have initialized a [new Docusaurus project](https://docusaurus.io/docs/installation).
 ### Install doc-builder plugin
-The installation is pretty simple.
-You have to install the plugin using npm command
+To install the plugin, use the following npm command:
 `npm i docusaurus-doc-builder`
-After that you should configure it whitin Docusaurus.
+After installation, you need to configure the plugin within Docusaurus.

+### Configure Doc-Builder plugins

-In your `docusarus.config.ts`, under "plugins" item, you should set `doc-builder` plguin like the following
+In your `docusarus.config.ts` file, under "plugins" section, configure the `doc-builder` plugin as follows:
 ```

  plugins: [
-    ["./plugins/doc-builder/", {
+    ["docusaurus-doc-builder", {
       docSource: [{
         ...
       }],